-The NCAA has made arrangements through WeatherSentry to provide a lightning detection and weather monitoring system to all rounds of competition for outdoor championships.
-This system will assist the event management staff and NCAA representatives in case of inclement weather during the championship.
+The NCAA has made arrangements to provide a lightning detection and weather monitoring system to all rounds of competition for outdoor championships.
+This system will assist the event management staff and the NCAA site representatives in case of inclement weather during the championship.
 A tournament staff member should be dedicated to weather monitoring.
 This service is provided complimentary so that all sites will have the resources available to ensure the safety of the student-athletes, spectators and event management staff.
-The NCAA representatives and host tournament manager should request to include their emails and/or phone numbers via text to the WeatherSentry system so they can receive the weather updates.
-The NCAA representatives and tournament manager should also ensure that the address identified in the monitoring system is the actual physical location of where the event is taking place.
-It is also recommended that the NCAA representatives and tournament manager monitor the national storm center forecast using weather.gov or weatherbug.com.
-Additionally, it is recommended that the tournament manager contact a local meteorologist.
+The NCAA representatives and host tournament director should request to include his/her emails and/or phone numbers via text to the weather monitoring system so updates will be received.
+The NCAA representatives and tournament director should also ensure that the address identified in the monitoring system is the actual physical location of where the event is taking place.
+It is also recommended that the NCAA representatives and the tournament director monitor the national storm center forecast using weather gov or weatherbug.com.
+Additionally, it is recommended that the tournament director contact a local meteorologist.